-2. When was a national referendum introduced in your country, and in which context? (for the details see below)?
+- 2. When was a national referendum introduced in your country, and in which context? (for the details see below)? - 3.
+Is there any recent experience in your country (from 2004 on)?

-2. When were regional referendums introduced in your country, and in which context?
+- 1. Do regional referendums exist in your country? - 2.
+When were regional referendums introduced in your country, and in which context? - 3.
+Have they been organised often or with a certain regularity?